jtimon/elements-explorer/README.md

 ## TODO

+- [x] Whitelist rpc calls from python server (only the few needed ones)
 - [ ] Select chain
 - [ ] Cleanup error display
 - [ ] Hide non interesting things for coinbase inputs and their complement